babel-robotics/cheat-sheets/docs/inkscape.md

 # Converting PDF to SVG

-A great guide to convert graphics from papers into SVG format via Inkscape is given on the blog from [danielherber.com](https://www.danielherber.com/guides.php?option=latex-inkscape).
+A great guide to convert graphics from scientific papers into SVG format via Inkscape is given on Daniel Herber's blog [danielherber.com](https://www.danielherber.com/guides.php?option=latex-inkscape).

 # How to draw mathematical figures

-Gilles Castel describes how he draw figures for his mathematical lecture notes using Inkscape on his blog [castel.dev](https://castel.dev/post/lecture-notes-2/).
+Gilles Castel describes on his blog [castel.dev](https://castel.dev/post/lecture-notes-2/) how he draws figures for his mathematical lecture notes using Inkscape.

-He also nicely explains his workflow of taking notes with LateX and Vim here [lecture-notes-1](https://castel.dev/post/lecture-notes-1/), but this is not directly related to Inkscape anymore, so I will stop before straying from the topic of this cheat sheet.
+He also nicely explains his workflow of taking notes with LateX and Vim here [lecture-notes](https://castel.dev/post/lecture-notes-1/), but this is not directly related to Inkscape anymore, so I will stop before straying from the topic of this cheat sheet.